World Languages and CulturesKelly James, SupervisorAngelica Goetz, Specialist (Secondary)Luisa Quintero, Specialist (Elementary)

 Levels I - III Honors, Advanced Placement Language and Culture, Advanced Placement Literature

-Seal of Biliteracy - What is it?The State Seal of Biliteracy is an award given to graduating high school students, regardless of diploma type, that have attained proficiency in English and one or more languages.
+Seal of Biliteracy - What is it?The State Seal of Biliteracy is an award given to graduating high school seniors, regardless of diploma type, that have attained proficiency in English and one or more languages.

-- Prepare students for our 21st century global society;
+- Prepare students for our 21st-century global society;

-- The development of literacy in two or more languages is known to offer significant advantages to students such as increasing mental flexibility, divergent thinking and mathematical problem solving;
+- The development of literacy in two or more languages is known to offer significant advantages to students, such as increasing mental flexibility, divergent thinking and mathematical problem-solving;

 - Encourage students to develop and maintain biliteracy and multilingual skills;